feast-dev/feast/docs/reference/providers/azure.md

 The Azure provider does not achieve full test coverage.
 Please do not assume complete stability.

+## Getting started
+In order to use this offline store, you'll need to run `pip install 'feast[azure]'`.
+You can get started by then following this [tutorial](https://github.com/feast-dev/feast/blob/master/docs/tutorials/azure/README.md).

 ## Example

 {% code title="feature_store.yaml" %}